Strike Gold with Sentence Mining in Japanese for Context-rich Learning

 All you have to do is dig through that mountain of learning instead of climbing over it.

 Curious?
-Then ready your pickaxe, because in this post we’re going to teach you how to study smarter and sentence mine your way to Japanese fluency!
+Ready your pickaxe, because in this post we’re going to teach you how to study smarter and sentence mine your way to Japanese fluency!

 What Is Sentence Mining and How Can It Help Me Learn Japanese?